 SCREEN: To be provided by the authors: Magnification is reduced, Dose Management tab is opened, and Show Dose Layer is activated.

 Representative Results

+This is the wrong representative results.
+Replace with Figure 3.
+Figure 4 below should be moved to the Video 5 section.

 The temperature-induced mobility made keeping the ROI centered within the field of view challenging.
 The Drift Correct and Focus Assist features enabled the sample imaging over approximately 30 seconds at 800 degrees Celsius.
 [1].